atakanzen/atakanzen/README.md

 ## Hi!

-I'm a full-stack developer and a senior university student in Istanbul, Turkey.
+I'm a software developer and a senior university student in Istanbul, Turkey.
-If you want to learn more about me, feel free to visit [atakanzengin.me](https://atakanzengin.me).
+If you want to learn more about me, feel free to visit [zengin.me](https://zengin.me).